ossmith/HARE/README.md

 cd HARE
 ```

 You can install the dependencies as a conda environment using the provided `environment.yml` file.
-By default it will create an environment named 'hare-env'. *Note: For MacOS, you will need to perform additional steps to install VEP, which you can find [here](https://useast.ensembl.org/info/docs/tools/vep/script/vep_download.html#macos).* From the HARE directory:
+By default it will create an environment named 'hare-env'. **Note: For MacOS, you may need to perform additional steps to install VEP, which you can find [here](https://useast.ensembl.org/info/docs/tools/vep/script/vep_download.html#macos).** From the HARE directory:
 ```
 conda env create -f environment.yml conda activate hare-env